Yellen contrasts US-Africa relations with China, Russia on Senegal visit

 "The world is finally catching up to recognising Africa's contributions -- past and future," she said on a visit to a business incubator in the Senegalese capital Dakar, her first stop on a three-country tour of the continent.

-She said the US had outlined a new strategy towards the continent, seeking "to modernise our relationship by focusing on what we can do together, rather than what we can do for each other".
+She said the US was seeking "to modernise our relationship by focusing on what we can do together, rather than what we can do for each other".

 The relationship, she said, would be "based on mutual cooperation and greater ambition".